RichardRivaldo/demand-forecasting/README.md

 1. The notebook in `experiments` directory contains experiment with the demand forecasting problem.
 Data manipulation is mostly done using `Pandas` and `Scikit-Learn`.
 2. Model used in the experiment is `XGBoost`, a gradient boosting algorithm that can be used for time-series problems, although it requires several preprocessing first.
 Done some research on another time-series models such as `ARIMA`, `SARIMAX`, `Prophet`, and `LSTM`, but decided to move with XGBoost, solely because of curiosity in purpose of making XGBoost work for time-series analysis.
+3. Since we have daily time-series data, the implemented approach of the model itself is by doing daily forecast, and in the end, sum all of the demand forecasted to create a weekly forecast.
+Note that the forecast will always start at the starting date of the next week.
-3. The services used to serve the model is built with `FastAPI` and `Uvicorn`.
+4. The services used to serve the model is built with `FastAPI` and `Uvicorn`.
 This is done as simple as saving all models needed for inferencing and mimicking the evaluation process on the notebook.
-4. The functionality is then made into an API that can be accessed through HTTP network protocol.
+5. The functionality is then made into an API that can be accessed through HTTP network protocol.

 **The model is uploaded into the repository for simplicity sake.
 Read [Improvements](#improvements).**